taehyounpark/queryosity/docs/features/basic.md

 B --> C[(Aggregation)];
 ```

-An operation falls into one of three categories, each associated with a set of methods:
+An operation falls into one of three categories associated with a set of applicable methods:

 <style>
 table th:first-of-type {